-The ballot measure provides reasons that an application will be immediately disqualified including if it is not timely submitted, it is submitted incomplete, or if it is within 300 feet of certain sensitive receptors within the Town (community spaces, schools, etc.).
-Notably, applications must include a second commercial use for the cannabis retail business, so it operates both as a cannabis retail business and another type of commercial space (e.g. spa, coffee shop).
+The ballot measure provides reasons that an application will be immediately disqualified including if it is not timely submitted, it is submitted incomplete, or if it is within 300 feet of certain sensitive receptors within the

+Town (community spaces, schools, etc.).

 The ballot measure provides that the Town Manager will rank applications based on the following criteria: (a) community benefit; (b) equity and labor; (c) messaging; (d) control of business location; and (e) financial investment.
 The Town Council is permitted to more clearly define these criteria before Town Manager reviews and ranks applications, including by creation of a points-based ranking system.
-Once ranked by the Town
+Once ranked by the Town Manager, the Town Council may issue one commercial cannabis permit to the highest ranked applicant.
+However, the Town Council may choose not to offer a commercial cannabis permit to an applicant if it makes any of the following findings: